Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Elements of Distributed Statistical Learning

-The variations among the subpopulations impact $\LP$ statistic estimates, which are not properly accounted for in the Theorem \ref{thm:fixed} model specification.
-This is especially severe for big data analysis as it is very likely that a substantial number of variables may be affected by heterogeneity across subpopulations (however the curse of heterogeneity can also be present in small data as shown in Supplementary Section B. To better account for the heterogeneity in the distributed statistical inference framework, following Hedges and Olkin (1985, p.
-123), we introduce an additional parameter ($\tau^2$) to account for uncertainty due to heterogeneity across subpopulations.
-A hierarchical structure is added in this model:
+Variations among the subpopulations impact $\LP$ statistic estimates, which are not properly accounted for in the Theorem \ref{thm:fixed} model specification.
+This is especially severe for big data analysis, as it is very likely that a substantial number of variables may be affected by heterogeneity across subpopulations.
+To better account for the heterogeneity in our distributed statistical inference framework, following \cite{HedgesOlkin1985}, we introduce an additional parameter, $\tau^2$, to account for uncertainty due to heterogeneity across subpopulations.
+This results in a hierarchical model structure:

+where $\ell=1,\ldots,k$.
+This model describes two sources of variability of the LP statistic: variation between different subpopulations, and sampling variability within each subpopulation.
+Note that when $\tau=0$, all the subpopulation LP effect size estimates, $\widehat{\LP}_\ell[j;X,Y]$, come from a \textit{single}, homogeneous distribution.
+Thus, when $I^2$ indicates the presence of ``excess'' variability among $\{\widehat{\LP}_1,\ldots, \widehat{\LP}_k\}$, beyond random fluctuation alone, it is important to introduce the second layer in \eqref{eq:r2} to account for that heterogeneity.
+See Sections \ref{sec:BLBsim} and \ref{sec:heter} for more discussion on this topic.

 Under the new model specification, the CD of the $\LP$ statistic for the $\ell$-th group is $H(\LP_\ell[j;X,Y])=\Phi((\LP[j;X,Y]-\widehat{\LP}_\ell[j;X,Y])/(\tau^2 +s_\ell^2)^{1/2})$ where $s_\ell = 1/\sqrt{n_\ell}$.
 The following theorem provides the form of the combined aCD under this specification.